Skip to Content

 Understanding Aggravated Assault Sentencing in Tennessee

-The aggravated assault sentence Tennessee law states that the person charged with aggravated assault faces felony charges.
+The aggravated assault sentence in Tennessee law states that a person charged with aggravated assault faces felony charges.
 A Class C felony charge can result in a three to 15-year sentence and a fine of up to $10,000.
 A Class D felony charge can indicate a prison sentence of two to 12 years and a fine of up to $5,000.

 Call (931) 361-4477 or contact us online to arrange a free initial consultation with our Clarksville lawyers.